mpadmanaban/ml-microservices/README.md

 ## Project Summary

 Project goal is to operationalize a a Machine Learning Microservice API using Kubernetes, which is an open-source system for automating the management of containerized applications.
-We have a pre-trained 'sklearn' model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on. [the data source site](https://www.kaggle.com/c/boston-housing)
+We have a pre-trained 'sklearn' model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
+Here is [the data source site](https://www.kaggle.com/c/boston-housing)

 ---